whomwah/qlstephen/README.md

 # QuicklookStephen

-QLStephen is a QuickLook plugin that lets you view plain text files without a file extension.
+QLStephen is a QuickLook plugin that lets you view text files without their own dedicated QuickLook plugin.
 Files like:

     README
     INSTALL
     Capfile
     CHANGELOG
+    package.json
     etc...

 ## Installation